 - Cost reduction

-Among the key assets of 3D manufacturing are cost saving benefits - mainly thanks to the lack of fees necessary for moulding.
-As BWT’s range of products is highly complex and intricate, costing for each individual part is assessed on a product-specific basis.
-However, we have indicative savings in the range of 75%.
-BWT welcomes direct contact with our Sales Department for further information.
+A key asset of 3D printing is cost saving benefits - mainly thanks to the lack of fees necessary for moulding.
+BWT’s range of products is highly complex and intricate, therefore costing for each individual part is assessed on a product-specific basis.

 - Weight reduction